As death toll soars, UK finance minister warns economy could shrink by 30% - report

 The Treasury said in a statement that its emergency funding for public services now totalled 14 billion pounds ($17 billion), up from 5 billion pounds announced in Sunak's annual budget before the lockdown was imposed.

-That includes funding for the National Health Service and for local authorities, who provide social care for elderly people.
+That includes new and previously announced funding for the National Health Service and for local authorities, who provide social care for elderly people.

-The Treasury spokesman said the figure of 14 billion pounds included some new funding and some previously announced, and represented a tally of everything that had been decided so far.

-"Our public services and its incredible workers are working with immense resolve and skill to keep us safe," Sunak was quoted as saying in the statement.

 Working in tandem, the Treasury and the Bank of England have announced a package of measures to stop the economy and labour market from collapsing, but there have been complaints that delivery is slow and patchy.

-Business minister Alok Sharma has said that 4,200 small and medium-sized businesses had received rescue loans as part of the government's coronavirus business interruption loan scheme, out of a total of 300,000 firms that have made inquiries about it.
+Business minister Alok Sharma has said that 4,200 small and medium-sized businesses had received rescue loans as part of the government's coronavirus business interruption loan scheme.

-When it was put to him during a BBC interview on Sunday that the firms that had received financing represented just 1.4% of those seeking help, he did not dispute that figure.
+When it was put to him during a BBC interview on Sunday that the number represented only 1.4% of the 300,000 firms that had made inquiries, he did not dispute those figures.

+Johnson's spokesman said the scheme had been changed to make it quicker and easier for businesses to secure loans.

+"We are making good progress with the latest figures showing an eight-fold increase from last week," he said.

-Announced nearly three weeks ago by Sunak, the scheme is designed to help small and medium firms with loans of up to 5 million pounds each.
+Announced nearly three weeks ago by Sunak, the scheme is designed to help small and medium-sized firms with loans of up to 5 million pounds each.

-Ed Miliband, the opposition Labour Party's newly appointed business policy chief, said the government should overhaul the scheme and underwite 100% of smaller loans.

-"The risk of doing too little too slowly is much greater than the risk of doing too much, too quickly," he said on Twitter.
+Meanwhile, the daily briefing from the semi-autonomous Scottish government in Edinburgh provided a grim reminder of the outbreak's human toll.

+Scotland's interim chief medical officer asked the public not to delay relatives' funerals in the hope of organising them once social distancing measures had been lifted, saying that would risk overwhelming mortuaries and funeral homes.

 ($1 = 0.81 pounds)